radius-project/docs/docs/content/tutorials/new-app/index.md

    If you want to learn more about the Recipe template it's in the [Recipes repo](https://github.com/radius-project/recipes/blob/main/local-dev/mongodatabases.bicep).

-1. Add a connection from your container to the Mongo database to tell Radius that your container needs to communicate with the Mongo database:
+1. Add a connection from your container to the Mongo database, which indicates to Radius that your container needs to communicate with the Mongo database:

    {{% rad file="snippets/2-app-mongo.bicep" embed=true marker="//CONTAINER" markdownConfig="{hl_lines=[\"16-20\"]}" %}}

    {{< alert title="💡 Radius Connections" color="info" >}}
    Radius Connections are more than just bookkeeping.
-They are used to automatically configure access and connection information for your containers.
+They are used to automatically configure access for your containers.
 Learn more in the [containers documentation]({{< ref "/guides/author-apps/containers/overview" >}}).
    {{< /alert >}}

 1. Re-run your app with [`rad run`]({{< ref rad_run >}}) to deploy the Mongo database and container and start the port-forward and log stream: